PowerMan2206/dots/README.md

 Note: the `pipewire-control` Waybar module is customized to my specific setup.
 Read into the script to see how to make it work for you.

-Note 2: my Powercord theme location is a little wonky, you can move it wherever you installed Powercord/BD.
+Note 2: Run `gsettings set org.gnome.desktop.interface gtk-theme Sweet` if the GTK theme is broken (which it most probably will be)

 ## Installation